Fernando-Cal/Fernando-Cal/README.md

 I'm a Applied Mathematics major at the University of California, Berkeley.
 I thrive on solving complex problems, exploring the beauty of abstract concepts, and translating mathematical intricacies into practical applications.
 Let's connect!
 Whether you have questions about a specific project, want to discuss a mathematical concept, or just share your enthusiasm for the beauty of numbers, I'm just a message away.
 You can find me on LinkedIn.

-* 🌍  I'm based in Bay Area
+* 🌍  I'm based in the Bay Area
 * ✉️  You can contact me at [fernandomartinez@berkeley.edu](mailto:fernandomartinez@berkeley.edu)

 ### Skills